Cenotaph (band)

 Cenotaph is a Turkish death metal band from Ankara.
-They formed in 1993 and released their first demo, Life Immortal in 1995; since then, they have released seven full-length albums.
-The band has suffered numerous lineup changes since their inception, with vocalist Batu Çetin remaining the group's only consistent member.
-They are signed to both Sevared Records (for US distribution) and Coyote Records (for European distribution).
+They formed in 1993 and released their first demo, Life Immortal in 1995.
+Since then, they have released seven full-length albums.
+The band has suffered numerous lineup changes since their inception.
+Singer Batu Çetin remains the group's only consistent member.
+They are signed to Sevared Records (for US distribution) and Coyote Records (for European distribution).